 Competitors should be prepared for a range of riding including fire trails, steep hills, unsealed roads, cross country, sealed roads and single track.

 The race organisers will provide kayaks for your team.
-These are double sit on top surf skis (Spirit double CTR) from Peak Adventure.
+These are double sit on top surf skis (Spirit double CTR).
 Skis are 4.8m long, 70cm wide, and weigh 25kg.
 They have a rudder for steering, a hatch in the bow and gear area with elastic straps on the stern.
 Sails and kites not permitted.
 Generally kayaking will be on inland rivers and lakes.
 Kayaking may also be on the ocean or white water if the location suits.
 Generally inland paddling will be permitted during both day and night.
 Dark zones will be enforced on open ocean sections and white water with specific details outlined at the pre-race briefs.

 Navigation is an extremely important part of the expedition.
 The course is not marked and teams are required to navigate, using map and compass, their way through all the checkpoints to the finish.
 Two sets of waterproof maps are provided for each team.